sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 ```

-The last task left is to insert a `TimeEncoder` into the [`ChannelPipeline`] on the server side, and it is left as a trivial exercise.
+The last task left is to insert a `TimeEncoder` into the [`ChannelPipeline`] on the server side before the `TimeServerHandler`, and it is left as a trivial exercise.

 ### Shutting Down Your Application